scouturier/python-translator/README.md

 # Office Document Translator

-A simple yet powerful tool that uses Amazon Bedrock with Claude 3.7 to translate Excel and PowerPoint files while preserving all formatting.
+A simple yet powerful tool that uses Amazon Bedrock with Claude 4 Sonnet to translate Excel and PowerPoint files while preserving all formatting.

 ## 📋 What It Does